feoh/blindnotdumb/docs/posts/some-housekeeping.md

 ---
-title: Some Housekeeping
+title: Some Brief But Important House Keeping
 slug: some-housekeeping
+date: 2022-03-11 01:11
+author: Chris Patti
+description: Some necessary housekeeping.
+Shouldn't take but a minute.
+tags:
+- blog
+- housekeeping
 ---

-Title: Some Brief But Important House Keeping
-Date: 2022-03-11 01:11
-Category: misc
-Tags: blog, housekeeping
-Slug: some-housekeeping
-Authors: Chris Patti
-Summary: Some necessary housekeeping.
-Shouldn't take but a minute.

 Hi all!